abhinetics/Tiny_invader/README.md

 # INSTALLATION
  - Download Offical Pycharm
- - Then Open the pythonProject folder with
+ - Then Open the pythonProject folder with Pycharm